Arbitrum vs Base: Which Is Better for DeFi Trading?

 Developer Ecosystem Growing with core developers from the Coinbase partnership Mature with a larger developer community

-Ecosystem Growth Boosted by Coinbase layer-2 network Base user influx Established with a larger market share
+Ecosystem Growth Boosted by the Coinbase layer-2 network, Base user influx Established with a larger market share

 5. User Experience & Accessibility